csprw/sim-publisher/README.md

 ## Usage

-1. Start the app
+1. Disable / enable mqtt and/or udp streaming in [config.yaml](config.yaml).
-2. Disable / enable mqtt and/or udp streaming in [config.yaml](config.yaml).
+2. Start the app
 3. Listen to the ports defined in [config.yaml](config.yaml).

 ## MQTT topics
 MQTT publishes to `acc/events` when game state changes.
-For instance when a game is paused, resumed, started, or stopped.
+Telemetry is published to `acc/telemetry`.

 Example `acc/events`:
 ```